ireade/alix/README.md

 - **Minimum Notice Level**: The minimum level of errors you want to be shown.
 Choose between the following four options:
 	- **Only Errors**
-	- **Warnings and Erros**
+	- **Warnings and Errors**
 	- **Obsolete Stuff, Warnings, and Errors**
 	- **Everything**

 ## Credits and Licence

-- a11y.css was credted by Gaël Poupard is distributed under the [MIT licence](http://opensource.org/licenses/MIT) and [CC BY 3.0 FR](http://creativecommons.org/licenses/by/3.0/fr/)
+- a11y.css was created by Gaël Poupard, and is distributed under the [MIT licence](http://opensource.org/licenses/MIT) and [CC BY 3.0 FR](http://creativecommons.org/licenses/by/3.0/fr/)
 - This extension was created by Ire Aderinokun and is distributed under the [MIT licence](http://opensource.org/licenses/MIT)